 In one day, four lives weave together in unexpected ways.
 Virgil Salinas is shy and kindhearted and feels out of place in his crazy-about-sports family.
 Valencia Somerset, who is deaf, is smart, brave, and secretly lonely, and she loves everything about nature.
 Kaori Tanaka is a self-proclaimed psychic, whose little sister, Gen, is always following her around.
 And Chet Bullens wishes the weird kids would just stop being so different so he can concentrate on basketball.

 They aren’t friends, at least not until Chet pulls a prank that traps Virgil and his pet guinea pig at the bottom of a well.
 This disaster leads Kaori, Gen, and Valencia on an epic quest to find missing Virgil.
-Through luck, smarts, bravery, and a little help from the universe, a rescue is performed, a bully is put in his place, and friendship blooms. [chapter book, ages 8 and up]
+Through luck, smarts, bravery, and a little help from the universe, a rescue is performed, a bully is put in his place, and friendship blooms. [middle grade, ages 8 and up]

 The Serpent’s Secret by Sayantani Dasgupta